How I’m planning to get out of our family dinner rut with meal planning websites! Letting someone else plan our food.

-Now, don’t get me wrong, I’m loving our Taco Tuesdays and Breakfast Nights every couple weeks … and so do hubby and the kids.
+Now, don’t get me wrong, I’m loving our Taco Tuesdays and Breakfast Nights every couple of weeks … and so do hubby and the kids.
 It’s even gotten to the point we expect beef tacos (or taco salads) because chicken tacos don’t have the same appeal to any of us.
 My side dishes are in constant rotation and we’re not mixing it up at all.
 None of this is to say that we don’t enjoy what we eat.
 We do like the food we’re used to.

 It’s just that I’m in serious need of some motivation to try something new.
 But, I’m tired of searching out Pinterest for hours hoping to find a recipe.

 Even when I do settle on something, there’s no guarantee it’ll actually be good.
 Nor do I feel I’ll have much luck with everyone liking dinner.
 Then, I’m bummed because I spent a lot of time searching it out for nothing.